scottsloane/ClientCache/README.md

 Most functions contain at least one for loop that iterates the entire cache.
 This can become a bottleneck given a large enough Cache.

 ## ToDo
-### Name vs. Hash
-Currently a Cache items name is stored in the Hash attribute of the item.
-This is incorrect as hashing is intended for calculating a hash of the entire item.

-### Hashing
-Hashing will be added to the Cache items in order to quickly detect if an item exists in the cache with the same information.
-This will allow for optional overwrites.